ayarot/WheretoWear/README.md

 pip install -r requirements.txt
 ```

-Set environment variables (or use a `.env` in the parent folder and rely on `python-dotenv` where loaded).

 Ensure SQLite tables and city rows exist (see `db/database.py`, `db/cities.py`; run their `__main__` blocks or your seed script if the DB is new), then: